IgniteUI/igniteui-xplat-docs/doc/en/components/grids/data-grid-column-summaries.md

 - `List`: This will render the group summaries in a flat list in the spanning group header.
 - `Cells`: This will render the group header as cells, and the summary values will be rendered inside the cells, aligned with their corresponding column.
 The grid will only display a single summary per column using this option.
-- `RowTop`: This will render the group summaries as summary rows at the top of the group.
+- **RowTop** - This will render the group summaries as summary rows at the top of the group.
-- `RowBottom`: This will render the group summaries as summary rows at the bottom of the group.
+- **RowBottom** - This will render the group summaries as summary rows at the bottom of the group.
-- `None`: This will disable group summary rendering.
+- **None** - This will disable group summary rendering.

 ## Code Snippets